ovh/cds/docs/content/workflows/pipelines/requirements/service/example-nginx.md

 * Name: `mypg`.
 This will be the service hostname
 * Type: `service`
-* Value: `nginx:1.11.1`.
+* Docker Image: `nginx:1.11.1`.
 This is the name of docker image to link to current job

-And a requirement model which allow you to execute `apt-get install -y postgresql-client`

-worker-model-docker-simple.md

 ![Requirement](/images/tutorials_service_link_nginx_requirements.png)